Nagendra1997/mesibo-documentation/live-demo-backend-readme.md

 ```
 MESIBO_API_BACKEND?token= USER_TOKEN &op=joingroup&gid= ROOM_ID &pin= ROOM_PIN
 ```
-If the enterd pin matches with the pin that was generated while creating the room, the participant will be allowed to enter the room.
+If the entered pin matches with the pin that was generated while creating the room, the participant will be allowed to enter the room.